austinsonger/Policy-Portal/access-control.md

 ## Access Establishment, Modification and Termination

-1. Requests for access to \<PlaceHolder> Platform systems and applications is made formally using the following process:
+1. Requests for access to `<Company Placeholder>` Platform systems and applications is made formally using the following process:
-   1. An access request is created in JIRA through either the new employee onboarding request or a specific access request from \<PlaceHolder> Internal Support site.
+   1. An access request is created in JIRA through either the new employee onboarding request or a specific access request from `<Company Placeholder>` Internal Support site.
    2. The Security team will grant standard access to per job role as part of new employee onboarding.
 A standard set of accounts that are default for all employees are created as part of the onboarding process.
 This includes
       * User account for local system/laptop
       * Okta user in the Everyone group, and additional group based on role such as Development, IT, Security